oscarotero/psr7-middlewares/README.md

-    Middleware::ReadResponse('path/to/files') // Path where the files are stored ->appendQuery(true)                   // (optional) to use the uri query in the filename ]);
+    Middleware::ReadResponse('path/to/files') // Path where the files are stored ->appendQuery(true)                   // (optional) to use the uri query in the filename ->continueOnError(true)               // (optional) to continue with the next middleware on error or not ]);
 ```